emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 and privacy are rapidly evolving, and include storing changes against a reference genome to help with privacy and data volume [@Kahn2011; @wandelt2014trends], or bringing computation to data storage facilities instead of vice versa [@Gaye2014].
-Havinga plan for privacy before data acquisition is important, because it can determine or limit how data will be stored.
+Having a plan for privacy before data acquisition is important, because it can determine or limit how data will be stored.

 # Rule 8: Have a systematic backup scheme {-}